INTERNATIONAL TEA AWARDS

 - Information on the winning teas such as the background story and any photographs included in the entry form, may be used by The UK Tea Academy for The Leafies marketing materials.

 - Your participation in The Leafies means that we will have access to the personal data you supply, e.g. your name and email address, and other data which you submit in relation to your participation in our event.
-The UKTA will only share data with our sponsorship partners, namely BRITA and Marco.
+The UKTA will only share data with our sponsorship partners.
 As a condition of entry, you accept that we have access to and will store your personal data which is relevant for the use of our system and the events you participate in.